What Is Economy 7?

 It is obvious that Economy 7 is not thought of as a programme supporting customers that want to save money.
 Rather, its purpose is to punish you if you are not disciplined.
 The reason?
 Economy 7 is designed in a way that helps electric companies to spread the electricity load during the day and transfer a part of it during the night.
 So, if your objective is to save money or electricity, then think of renewable energy.
 The grants and incentives for going green and producing energy from sustainable resources are designed to your advantage and would better support your objective to save money.
 Such solutions are heat pumps, solar panels and wind turbines.
-Among them, air source heat pumps would be the best solution for flats and houses in urban areas.
+Among them, air-source heat pumps would be the best solution for flats and houses in urban areas.

 I Have Storage Heaters.
 Shall I apply for Economy 7?

 Depending on your objective, storage heaters may prove to be either a good or a bad investment.
-If you decided to install storage heater in your country house, where you spend little time, Economy 7 would be a good, money saving solution.
+If you decided to install a storage heater in your country house, where you spend little time, Economy 7 would be a good, money-saving solution.
 Both storage heaters and Economy 7 have controls, that make them easy to adjust.
 In this case, it is a good idea to check if you use the optimal controls and thermostats as well as whether your habits comply with the recommendations described by the Energy Savings Trust.

 However, if your objective is to save money, it is not a good idea to have storage heaters at the place, where you live permanently.
 The best solution, recommended by the Energy Savings Trust is to replace the storage heaters with either a heat pump or any other conventional heating system like gas, radiators or underfloor heating.
-The benefit from installing a renewable technology like a heat pump instead of conventional heating system is that you will be eligible for grants and incentives, if you fulfil the necessary requirements.
+The benefit of installing a renewable technology like a heat pump instead of a conventional heating system is that you will be eligible for grants and incentives if you fulfil the necessary requirements.

 If your objective is to increase the heat output at your home and you still want to have storage heaters, you may combine them with a heat pump.
 However, check if you will be eligible for grants and incentives in this case.